dhaskew/blog_old/_posts/2015-02-26-fizzbuzz_in_ruby.markdown

 * 'Fizz', if the number is evenly divisable by 3
 * 'Buzz', if the number is evenly divisable by 5
 * 'FizzBuzz', if the number is evenly divisable by 3 and 5
-* or the number itself, if it is not evenly divisable by 3 or 5
+* Or the number itself, if it is not evenly divisable by 3 or 5

 Here is an example implementation in Ruby: